Queen Elizabeth II's state funeral: New details confirmed

 Who will attend?

 The queen's funeral is expected to be one of the largest gatherings of royalty and politicians in the U.K. in decades.
-Invitations were sent out over the weekend, while the palace would not confirm attendance numbers, Westminster Abbey can hold over 2,000 people.
+While the palace would not confirm attendance numbers, Westminster Abbey can hold over 2,000 people.

 World leaders were reportedly asked to travel to London on commercial flights if possible, and to make their way to Westminster on the day of the funeral on special buses arranged specifically for the occasion.